quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 * `* text => any` : special syntax to indicate 0 or more fields that
   have a string key that maps to any value.
 Used to indicate a generic JSON object.

-All timestamps and time-related values (e.g., offsets) in qlog are logged as `float64` in the millisecond resolution.

-Other qlog documents can define their own CDDL-compatible (struct) types (e.g., separately for each Packet type that a protocol supports).

 ### Serialization